Showing Nature Center Hours. Sunfish Lake Park is open dawn to dusk, gate closes at 9 PM

 Details:

 Explore the local environment and look for woodland, wetland, and prairie plant communities found within the park.
 The park includes 17 acres of recently restored prairie wildflowers and grasses.
-You may want to bring your favorite wildflower identification book or app.
+Visitors may want to bring your favorite wildflower identification book or app.

 In the Winter, snowshoe (with free loaners), cross country ski, fat-tire bike, play in the snow, and/or sled.
 Then stop by the nature center for a free hot coffee or hot chocolate.

-Nature play at Sally Manzara Interpretive Center
+Nature play at Sally Manzara Interpretive Center in Lake Elmo, MN

 Sally Manzara Interpretive Nature Center